tp374/Tricia-Park-Portfolio/final-project-part-two.md

 Statement:  With growing worries over AI’s impact on the workplace, how do our sentiments measure up to the reality of its influence?
 How worried should we be about our future workplace?

-- include slide detailing AI’s growth (text and line graphs)
+- include slide detailing AI’s growth: line graph
+- accompanied with short paragraph summarizing AI's signifigance and growth worldwide

 Conflict: the integration of AI in the workplace has brought upon greater efficiency but simultaneously certain workers risk losing their jobs

+-  Slide on the positive effects of AI integration: increase in efficiency (OECD)
+-  include pie chart showing you the % of how much AI improved work

-- Slides on how AI integration leads to more poor mental health and survey results on negative feelings or reactions to this trend (APA) pie charts, bar graphs
+-  Slide on how AI integration leads to more poor mental health and survey results on negative feelings or reactions to this trend (APA) pie charts, bar graphs
+-  Stacked bar graph showing what proportion of workers are worried about AI

+-  Slide on showing how much AI may shrink workforces
-- Slides on the positive effects of AI integration: increase in efficiency (OECD)
+-  Include a bar chart on the percentage of employers that believe AI adoption increased or decreased employment

 - Highlight what types of individuals benefit and which do not.
-Who will lose their jobs due to AI efficiency and who will not?
+- Include horizontal bar chart that shows which demographics are more likely to be AI users.

 Resolution: highlighting the limitations of AI and spreading more awareness on this topic.

 - Using mainly text and a bar graph, I will show how cost is the largest barrier to AI implementation.
+- Call to Action: Become informed and share your knowledge with others
+- Not only can you share this website page, but look into AI regulations, cost, and potential of Generative AI
+- include a button that links to articles on AI regulation and the potential of Generative AI

 # User research